Holomorphic Legendrian curves in $\mathbb{CP}^3$ and superminimal surfaces in $\mathbb S^4$: Superminimal surfaces in the four-dimensional sphere

 \subsection{Acknowledgements}

-A.\ Alarc\'on is supported by the State Research Agency (SRA) and European Regional Development Fund (ERDF) via the grant no.\ MTM2017-89677-P, MICINN, the Junta de Andaluc\'ia grant no. P18-FR-4049, and the Junta de Andaluc\'ia - FEDER grant no. A-FQM-139-UGR18, Spain.
+A.\ Alarc\'on is supported by the State Research Agency (SRA) and European Regional Development Fund (ERDF) via the grant no.\ MTM2017-89677-P, MICINN, Proyecto PID2020-117868GB-I00 financiado por MCIN/AEI/10.13039/501100011033/ the Jun\-ta de Andaluc\'ia grant no. P18-FR-4049, and the Junta de Andaluc\'ia - FEDER grant no. A-FQM-139-UGR18, Spain.
 F.\ Forstneri\v c is supported by the research program P1-0291 and the research grant J1-9104 from ARRS, Republic of Slovenia.
 F.\ L\'arusson is supported by Australian Research Council grant DP150103442.
 A part of the work on this paper was done while the second and the third named authors were visiting the University of Granada in September 2019.
 They wish to thank the university for the invitation and partial support.

 Antonio Alarc\'{o}n\\ Departamento de Geometr\'{\i}a y Topolog\'{\i}a e Instituto de Matem\'aticas (IEMath-GR), Universidad de Granada, Campus de Fuentenueva s/n, E--18071 Granada, Spain\\ e-mail: {\tt alarcon@ugr.es}